 Two Americans reportedly captured by Russian forces while fighting in Ukraine

+Related video: Robert Jenrick says a ‘prisoner swap’ will save Britons sentenced to death in Russia

-Two American men who joined Ukrainian forces to fight against the Russian invasion have been captured.
+Two American men who joined Ukrainian forces to fight against the Russian invasion have been captured, according to a report.

 They are the first Americans to be taken prisoner by the Russians since the war began.